Conquer the Fear of Losing Money

 1. Insecurity

-Money is something that gives us a sense of security, regardless whether the amount is small of large.
-Therefore, losing money translates as loss of security.
-Because money can help meet basic needs such as food, clothing and shelter while paying for some necessities such as communications and transport, among others.
+Money is something that gives us a sense of security, regardless of whether the amount is small or large.
+Therefore, losing money translates as a loss of security.
+Money can help meet basic needs such as food, clothing, and shelter while paying for some necessities such as communications and transport, among others.

 2. Attachment